JulietaG13/tp-agente/README.md

 This project implements an intelligent multi-agent system designed to deliver adaptive educational content.
 It uses a graph-based agent architecture (LangGraph) to generate questions, evaluate student answers, and adapt the difficulty level based on performance, simulating a personalized tutoring experience.

+## Success criteria

+We consider the system “working” when, across a session:

+- **Adaptivity**: question difficulty tracks the student profile (novice is not overwhelmed; expert isn’t bored).
+- **Coverage**: the agent explores the syllabus instead of looping on the same few subtopics.
+- **Recovery**: after mistakes, the agent reacts (difficulty and feedback) and the student recovers on later encounters.

+## Agents

+At runtime we run a small graph of specialized agents (implemented as LangGraph nodes):

+- **Orchestrator**: decides what to do next (ask for feedback, generate a new question, or end the turn).
+- **Question creator**: generates the next question (MCQ or open) based on the session state and (optionally) retrieved context.
+- **Difficulty reviewer**: sanity-checks the generated question and nudges difficulty up/down to keep the session on target.
+- **Feedback agent**: provides corrective feedback and short remediation after the student answers.
+- **Presenter**: formats/commits the final question payload back to the UI.

 ## Setup

 ### 1. Install Dependencies